Police: Kansas City woman tracked down brother's suspected killer, then murdered him

-KANSAS CITY, MO (KCTV) -- A Kansas City woman is charged with second-degree murder after police say she tracked down the man suspected of killing her teenage brother last week and took actions that resulted in his death.
+KANSAS CITY, MO (KCTV) -- A Kansas City woman is charged with second-degree murder after police say she tracked down the man suspected of murdering her teenage brother last week and killed him.

 Police said she sent a text to her dead brother afterward letting him know she had avenged him.